kennethjiang/pg-mongo-benchmark/REPORT.md

 ### Selects

-* Select query `SELECT name, count(*) FROM event GROUP BY name;` runs **180ms** without index, **15ms** with index.
+* Select query `SELECT name, count(*) FROM event GROUP BY name;` runs __180ms__ without index, __15ms__ with index.

 # MongoDB Benchmarks

 ### Inserts

 * When benchmarking concurrency level is 1, 37k sample data are inserted in 7secs.
-Throughput = **5.3k inserts/sec **
+Throughput = __5.3k inserts/sec__
-* Throughput peaks at **27k inserts/sec **.
+* Throughput peaks at __27k inserts/sec__.
 It is achieved when concurrency level is 8.

 Notes:

 * *When throughput is at 27k inserts/sec, MongoDB is generating only ~50IOPS.
 This is an indication that MongoDB bundles ~500 inserts into 1 disk writes.
 It explains why MongoDB can support higher inserts/sec than PostgreSQL when concurrency level is low.
-However, this also means higher possibility of data loss, as MongoDB already acknowledges an insert operation before data hits physical disk. *
+However, this also means higher possibility of data loss, as MongoDB already acknowledges an insert operation before data hits physical disk.*
 * *Throughput peaks when concurrency level is 8.
 Neiether IPOS nor CPU is maxed out.
 I did a bit of invistigation and found that one `mongod` process would peak at 200% (2 cores) when concurrency reached 8 or beyond, while other `mongod` processes only consumed 2-5% CPU each.
-Because of this "long-pole" `mongod` process, maximum resource utilization is poor at only ~50IOPS and ~20% CPU (on 16 cores).
+Because of this "long-pole" `mongod` process, maximum resource utilizations are poor at only ~50IOPS and ~20% CPU (on 16 cores).
 This seems to indicate a flaw in MongoDB implementation.
 But it is also possible that MongoDB can be fine-tuned to achieve better utitlization.*

 ### Selects
 * Select query `db.events.aggregate({$group : {_id: "$name", count: { $sum: 1 } } });` runs 4ms.